Cherry Blossoms in Osaka: When & Where to See Sakura in 2021

 Tired of the crowded parks in the city?
 Spend part of the day in Daisen Park.
 The park is just 30 minutes from Osaka.
 Daisen Park contains over 400 cherry trees spread across a spacious landscape.
 The park comprises a tea house, a museum, a water park, and a Japanese garden.

 Daisen Park spans over 26,000 square metres.
 The ponds and gardens are designed and maintained with traditional Japanese gardening techniques.
-The result is a beautiful, tranquil greenspace that whisks you across a gentle stream and through a landscape of seasonal plants.
+The result is a beautiful, tranquil green space that whisks you across a gentle stream and through a landscape of seasonal plants.

-Daisen Park is also one of the most popular Osaka autumn destinations.
+With its beautiful maple trees, Daisen Park is also one of the most popular Osaka autumn destinations.

 Osaka Mint Bureau

-If you arrive in Osaka too late to catch the cherry trees in full bloom throughout Osaka, you may still have one more chance.
+If you arrive too late to catch the cherry trees in full bloom throughout Osaka, you may still have one more chance.
 The Osaka Mint Bureau has a garden with over 300 trees.
 More than 100 different varieties of cherry trees call the park home.
 Most of these trees are late bloomers.

 Osaka Mint Bureau